LEADING OFF: Scherzer unbeaten with Dodgers, faces Reds - KTVZ

 By The Associated Press

-Max Scherzer has dominated since being traded to the Dodgers, and tries to extend his success streak when he pitches at Cincinnati on Saturday in a matchup with playoff implications.
+Max Scherzer has dominated since being traded to the Dodgers, and tries to extend his streak of success when he pitches Saturday at Cincinnati in a matchup with playoff implications.
 Scherzer is 6-0 with an 0.88 ERA in eight starts for Los Angeles, which got the three-time Cy Young Award winner and star infielder Trea Turner from Washington at the trade deadline in late July.
 Overall, the 37-year-old Scherzer leads the majors with a 2.17 ERA and is a combined 14-4 for the Dodgers and Nationals.
-The Dodgers have already clinched a playoff spot and are competing with the Giants for the NL West title.
-Sonny Gray starts for the Reds as they aim for a wild-card spot.
+The Dodgers have already clinched a playoff spot and are two games behind the first-place Giants in the NL West.
+Sonny Gray starts for the Reds as they aim for a wild card.

 Comments